10 Must-know Points for Canadian Migrants

 If you own a driving license in the country of your origin, the same license may not be accepted in Canada.

-1. Healthcare benefits in Canada for PR Holders
+1. Healthcare Benefits in Canada for PR Holders

-PR holders can readily apply for health-care insurance plan upon reaching Canada.
+PR holders can readily apply for a health-care insurance plan upon reaching Canada.
 Within a couple of months, the health-care card with all health-care benefits is granted to the PR holder.

-Read more about Healthcare Benefits: Healthcare in Canada for Permanent Residence Holders
+Read more about Healthcare Benefits: Healthcare in Canada for Permanent Residence Holders.

 1. Unemployment Benefits for PR Holders